ivy-phngyn/portfolio/projects/phishing-analysis.md

 - Mismatches between sender details
 - Outdated email clients in X-Header details

 I learned how to inspect email headers for SPF, DKIM, and DMARC policies, and closely examine the Return Path of each email.
-I would say that I definitely know more now on how to closely examine email details to identify phishing.
-I plan on continuing to grow these identification skills as phishing attacks become more advanced and nuanced.
+I also learned how to use a sandbox to investigate the contents of an email, and assess its maliciousness.
+It is important to remember the incident response steps when a phishing attack occurs as well.